TDG-Platform/docs/ENVI_Task_Runner_Inputs.md

 To use one of the spectral library files bundled with the ENVI software, only the file name is required.
-The following example show this use case:
+The following example shows this use case:

 ```python
 ...